kwadrnt/whiteboarding/README.md

   // [1,2]
   searchNested(matrix, 17)
   // [-1,-1]

   ```

   A more difficult variation of this problem is <a href="http://articles.leetcode.com/2010/10/searching-2d-sorted-matrix.html" target="_blank">described and explained by someone named 1337c0d3r, here</a>.

-1. Given two strings, find thier longest common substring, the longest substring that they share.
+1. Given two strings, find their longest common substring, the longest substring that they share.